Package com.github.tommyettinger.random

 setStateE

-public void setStateE(long stateE) Sets the fifth part of the state by casting the parameter to an int.- Parameters:
+public void setStateE(int stateE) Sets the fifth part of the state by casting the parameter to an int.- Parameters:

 -